-Having control of the stormwater drainage around your home is an important step in protecting the integrity of your house foundation, the safety and life of your outdoor living space, and the water quality of your in-ground pool or spa.
-It’s no fun dealing with wet basements, patio water pooling, garage flooding or heavy sediment flows in the pool.
+Controlling stormwater drainage around your home is an important step in protecting the foundation’s integrity, as well as the the water quality of your in-ground pool, or the life and safety of your outdoor living space.
+It can be a hassle dealing with wet basements, pooling water on the patio, a flooding garage, or heavy sediment flowing into the pool.
 With proper planning and design, these events can be minimized or eliminated.

 Two Part Problem

-- They have a house or roofed structure attached to them, and
+- A house or roofed structure is attached to them.

 - They commonly have a surface that is impermeable to water (i.e. concrete or paver deck).

-When considering the drainage of a given property, it is helpful to look at these two components independently and make design recommendations accordingly.
+When considering the drainage of a given property, it is helpful to look at these two components independently and make design recommendations and decisions accordingly.
 This is not to say that their drainage plans can’t run together.
-When building from scratch, have the architect design a whole home drainage plan that is expandable.
+If building from scratch, have the architect design a whole home drainage plan that is expandable.
 However, quite often a pool or living space is constructed after the home is built.
-If the home drainage isn’t good initially, the outdoor addition will just complicate matters.
+If the initial home drainage is ill suited, the outdoor addition will complicate matters.

 Stormwater Runoff Measurements

-The U.S. Department of Commerce has put together maps of rainfall measurements (from 1 year to 100 years) that anyone can access.
-See link above.
+The U.S. Department of Commerce has put together maps of rainfall measurements (average over several years) that anyone can access.
 Likewise, the U.S. Geological Survey has some data on rainfall and flooding.
 Below is a general map of 100 year rainfall events for the 48 States.
-This data is in inches of rainfall per hour, and this map is a good starting point for designing the drainage plan for your home or outdoor living structure.
+This data is in inches of rainfall per hour, and is an excellent tool for designing a drainage plan for your home or outdoor living structure.

-An easy way to calculate the storm water runoff of your house or patio (in gallons per minute) is by using the modified Rational Method equation.
-This equation is:
+An easy way to calculate the storm water runoff of your house or patio (in gallons per minute :GPM) is by using the modified Rational Method equation.

 Q = (C x I x A) / 96.23